 While "Geraldine" never became a national hit, it was big in Pittsburgh.
 The El Venos also got fan mail from Philadelphia, Boston, Baltimore, and New Orleans.
 There seems to have actually been a fan club of sorts in Boston, although there wasn't one in Pittsburgh.

 The El Venos' only big-time appearance took place when "Geraldine" was #3 locally.
-They played a show at the Leona Theater in Homestead, Pennsylvania.
-Also on the bill were Johnnie & Joe, Chuck Willis, the Cadillacs, Bo Diddley, Johnny Burnette, the Del Vikings, Dakota Station, Otis Williams & the Charms, and the Heartbeats.
+They played a show at the Leona Theater in Homestead, Pennsylvania on December 1, 1956.
+Also on the bill were Johnnie & Joe, Chuck Willis, the Cadillacs, Bo Diddley, the Johnny Burnette Trio, the Del Vikings, Dakota Station, Otis Williams & the Charms, and the Heartbeats.
 This was, presumably, a touring show into which some local attraction (in this case the El Venos) was inserted at each venue.
 They did seven shows that day, singing "Geraldine," "Now We're Together," and "Shattered Heart," a song that they announced was going to be their next release (although they never recorded it at all!).

 It took almost a year for the El Venos to get back to the RCA studios, but finally RCA sent them a letter with a renewal contract.
 Their second session was held on July 9, 1957.
 This time there was no fight about getting to New York: Johnnie Mae Taylor simply piled them all into her new 1957 Plymouth and drove them there herself.